What is CT Scan?

 A patient has to lie down on a moving table that slides down to the MRI machine.
 Traditionally, the whole set up looks like a tunnel.
 But these days, different MRI machines have come into the picture like Open Upright MRI and Wide-bore MRI, making patients more comfortable during the process.

 The superconducting magnet used in MRI lines up atoms in a straight line, either north or south direction, leaving a few atoms spinning like usual.
 These atoms stand out.
 When radio waves are introduced, these atoms spin in the opposite direction, and when the radio frequency is turned off, they return to their normal position, emitting energy in the process.
 This energy signal is sent to the computer which uses a mathematical formula to convert the signal into an image.
+Other than lab tests, one can also get his/her checkup done by consulting doctor on phone call.

 CT Scan Vs MRI:

-Cost: MRIs cost more than CT scans.
+MRIs cost more than CT scans.
 The machines are more expensive for the later as well as the running cost.

-Time: MRIs are slower than CT scans.
+MRIs are slower than CT scans.
 Approximately 10 minutes are required for CT scans.
 The time may vary depending upon the body part being examined.
 MRIs take about 45 minutes to an hour, similarly depending upon the body part being examined.

-Accuracy: Both scans are handy diagnostic tools and are invaluable when it comes to monitoring diseases, injuries and other tissue abnormalities.
+Both scans are handy diagnostic tools and are invaluable when it comes to monitoring diseases, injuries and other tissue abnormalities.
 However, an MRI scan takes a step further by scanning soft tissues better.
 However, the accuracy of the image depends on the technician’s ability to place the patient in the correct position for the scan.

-Safety: Generally, both these scans are safe.
+Generally, both these scans are safe.
 However, MRIs should never be done on people who have aneurysm clips, as they can be pulled off patients.
 Next, the people who have cardiac pacemakers can malfunction during the scan as they are battery-operated devices and interaction with the magnetic field can cause damage to the organ.